wimdk/monitoring-made-easy-backend/README.md

 -> logstash-container is linked with elasticsearch.
 You have to use the es-alias because it is used in the Dockerfile.
 Port 1514 is exposed as syslog input for incoming data-stream.

-docker run -d --name=jetty -p 8888:8080 --link logstash:logstash -v /Users/wimdk/workspace/jettyWebapps:/var/lib/jetty/webapps wimdk/jetty
+docker run -d --name=jetty -p 8888:8080 --link logstash:logstash -v /Users/wimdk/workspace/jettyWebapps:/var/lib/jetty/webapps jetty
 -> The jetty-image is used to run a small webapp that puts dummy data via a  socketappender in logstash.
 The jetty-image used is the standard from the Docker registry.
 Just use docker pull jetty.